Ceramic vs Stainless Steel Cookware – Non-Toxic Guide

 Stainless Steel

 Long-lasting.
 Oven safe depending on handles.
-Cost effective.
+Cost-effective.
 Easy to clean.
 Can be non-stick when oiled.

 Heats faster than cast iron.